 If you’re an experience collector like me there are a few things here to tick off the list.

-And, obviously, swimming with humpback whales is a top bucket list item
+– And, obviously, I consider swimming with humpback whales a top bucket list item.

 7. Genuine Island Experience